MobiKin

 There are some evident reasons out there why photos didn't transfer to the new iPhone.
 And the following are some of the most common ones:

-• Errors occur in the backup files concerning photos.
+• Sync Issues: Errors occur in the backup files concerning photos.

-• You logged in to an incorrect iCloud account.
+• Account errors: You logged in to an incorrect or different Apple account.

-• Your iPhones are running with a malfunctioning Wi-Fi network.
+• Network issues: Your iPhones are running with a malfunctioning Wi-Fi network.

-• Your destination iPhone is run out of memory.
+• Insufficient Space: Your destination iPhone is running out of memory.

 iPhone didn't transfer all photos unexpectedly?
-As you may know, iCloud Photos will sync with your new iPhone only if both use the same iCloud account.
-So, please get into your iPhone "Settings" and check your account ID to see if it matches your target iPhone.
+As you may know, iCloud Photos will sync with your new Apple device only if both use the same iCloud account.
+So, please get into your phone's "Settings" and check your account ID to see if it matches your target iPhone.
 Sign out of the new Apple account if necessary.
-(How to sign out of iCloud without a password?)
-Then enter the exact account you use with your old device.
+Then, enter the exact account you just used on your old device.

 check icloud account